-Changing the bank account is crucial especially if this particular bank is a lender covered by the Trust Deed.
+Changing your bank account may be necessary, especially if this particular bank is a lender covered by the Trust Deed.
 Whether it’s for a credit card, unsecured loan, overdraft, or store card, you must make sure you switch.
 Why?
-Because this bank could possibly take matters in their own hands and take all the money you have and use it towards your delinquent unsecured debts.
+Because this bank could possibly take matters in their own hands and take all the money you have and use it towards your unsecured debts.

 Choosing the next bank account should also not be taken lightly.
-Some people jump the gun and make a switch to another bank account without even checking if this financial institution works with this type of problem.
+Some people make a switch to another bank account without even checking if this financial institution works with this type of problem.

-This may end up a problem if this bank decides to close the account on that basis and keep you from accessing the remaining funds.
+This may become a problem if this bank decides to close the account on that basis and keep you from accessing the remaining funds.
 Again, if this account has most of your money, this may keep you from being able to settle your other bills.

 Experts suggest opening a basic bank account for those who plan to use a Scottish Trust Deed as a solution to their debt problems.
 While there are fewer basic bank accounts compared to full featured bank accounts, people should be able to find one that allows them to withdraw money as well as pay their bills.